VirgilSecurity/virgil-crypto-c/docs/c_module.md

 Value: Meaning:
 public: Component is visible for outside world.
 private: Component is visible for outside world via private interface.
-internal: Component is visible only within library or a specific source file.
+internal: Component is visible only within library.

 id:
     Short module name.
 The id attribute is required.